Data Validation Rules for Store Coordinates

 # validated_df = validate_store_coordinates(raw_df, valid_region)

-For detailed implementation patterns, refer to Automating coordinate validation with Python and Shapely.
+For a self-contained, row-level validation function with axis-swap heuristics and detailed error codes, see Automating coordinate validation with Python and Shapely.
 When debugging pipeline failures, inspect the error_reason column to isolate whether failures stem from upstream CSV parsing, API payload drift, or reference geometry misalignment.
-Always validate against the Open Geospatial Consortium Simple Features Specification when constructing reference polygons to ensure topology compliance across spatial engines.
+Always validate reference polygons against the Open Geospatial Consortium Simple Features Specification to ensure topology compliance across spatial engines.

 Edge Cases & Maintenance

-Coordinate validation requires continuous tuning as data sources evolve.
-Common production edge cases include:
+Coordinate validation requires continuous tuning as data sources evolve:

 • DMS to Decimal Conversion: Franchise submissions often use DD°MM'SS.SS" formats.
 Implement regex-based extraction and explicit degree/minute/second parsing before applying decimal bounds.